University of New Orleans: History

 State Senator Theodore M. Hickey of New Orleans in 1956 authored the act which established the University of New Orleans.
 At the time New Orleans was the largest metropolitan area in the United States without a public university though it had several private universities, such as Tulane (which was originally a state-supported university before being privatized in 1884), Loyola, and Dillard.
 The institution was a branch of Louisiana State University, and as such was originally named Louisiana State University in New Orleans or LSUNO.
 The UNO University Ballroom was named in Hickey's honor late in 2014, more than two decades after his death.

 The university was built on the New Orleans Lakefront when the United States Navy relocated Naval Air Station New Orleans.
 The Orleans Levee Board leased the closed base to the LSU Board of Supervisors.
 The renovation went quicker than expected.
 LSUNO opened for classes in 1958, two years ahead of schedule.
 It was the first racially integrated public university in the South.
-For its first five years, it was reckoned as an offsite department of the main campus in Baton Rouge, and as such its chief administrative officer was originally called a dean (1958–1961), then a vice president in charge (1961–1962).
+For its first five years, it was reckoned as an offsite department of the main campus in Baton Rouge, and as such its chief administrative officer was originally called a dean (1958–1961), then a vice president in charge (1961–1962) who reported to LSU's president.
 In 1962, the LSU System of Higher Education was established, and LSUNO became a separate campus in that system.
 To signify that it was now a co-equal institution with LSU, its chief executive's title was changed from "vice president in charge" to "chancellor."
-After a decade of growth, the LSU Board of Supervisors approved a name change to the current University of New Orleans.
+After a decade of growth, the LSU Board of Supervisors approved a name change to the current "University of New Orleans."
 Nearly fifty years later, in 2011, the University of New Orleans was transferred from LSU to the University of Louisiana system, and its chief executive's title was changed to "president."